lib76/flights-test-frontend/README.md

 ### Backend Connection

 The application is configured to communicate with a backend server running on `localhost:3000`.
-Make sure your backend server is running and has a health check endpoint at `/health`.
+The API URL can be customized using environment variables.
+Make sure your backend server is running and has the required endpoints.

+## API Endpoints

+### Health Check

+- **GET** `/health` - Backend health status

-Expected backend response format:
+Expected response:

 ```json
 {